influxdata/telegraf/plugins/inputs/netflow/README.md

 - `ip`     IPv4 or IPv6 address
 - `proto`  mapping of layer-4 protocol numbers to names

+## Troubleshooting

+### `Error template not found` warnings

+Those warnings usually occur in cases where Telegraf is restarted or reloaded while the flow-device is already streaming data.
+As background, the Netflow and IPFIX protocols rely on templates sent by the flow-device to decode fields.
+Without those templates, it is not clear what the data-type and size of the payload is and this makes it impossible to correctly interpret the data.
+However, templates are sent by the flow-device, usually at the start of streaming and in regular intervals (configurable in the device) and Telegraf has no means to trigger sending of the templates.
+Therefore, we need to skip the packets until the templates are resent by the device.

+### Template

 ## Metrics

 Metrics depend on the format used as well as on the information provided